sagemath/trac_to_gh/Issue 8347.md

 # Issue 8347: Test the positivity of the real part of a number field element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8347

 Original creator: nborie